March in New Orleans

 If you're looking for something you can only find in New Orleans then you have to pass by the Mardi Gras Indian Super Sunday.
 This is the perfect time to learn more about New Orleans' Mardi Gras Indian culture and experience a second line.

 The Wednesday at the Square concert series is a free music fest that features local performers.
 It's an ideal family-friendly event for music lovers and musicians alike.
+Starting at 5 p.m. each Wednesday, head to Lafayette Square and enjoy food and art vendors, plus an opener and main act.
+You'll want to bring a chair or blanket to sit on.
+Wednesday at the Square typically begins mid-March and concludes in early May.

 What is the Weather in March in New Orleans?

-What Foods Should I try In March in New Orleans?
+What Foods Should I try in March in New Orleans?

 Crawfish season is in full swing come March, and New Orleans is full of seafood shops and restaurants that’ll satisfy all your cravings.
 Grab ‘em boiled, sautéed, baked, or fried, or get ‘em raw for a crawfish boil of your own.
 If you're not a seafood fan, another New Orleans classic to try is the muffaletta.
 Made with cured Italian meats, olive dressing, and topped with provolone cheese, muffalettas are massive sandwiches made for sharing.
 They're the perfect on-the-go bite as you hop from one fest to another this March.